The Dual-Layer Contract¶

 Summary¶

 “I guarantee structural integrity.
 I hand you back data that is structurally sound but semantically untrusted.
-You re-validate it on read.
-Together, we guarantee data integrity.
-Separately, neither of us can.”
+You re-validate it on read.”

 — The Dual-Layer Contract